Na navigaci | Klávesové zkratky

 echo 'Hello';

-• PHP_OUTPUT_HANDLER_START when buffer is turned on
+• PHP_OUTPUT_HANDLER_START when the buffer is opened

-• PHP_OUTPUT_HANDLER_FINAL when buffer is turned off
+• PHP_OUTPUT_HANDLER_FINAL when the buffer is closed

-• PHP_OUTPUT_HANDLER_FLUSH when calling ob_flush() (but not ob_end_flush() or ob_get_flush())
+• PHP_OUTPUT_HANDLER_FLUSH when ob_flush() is called (but not ob_end_flush() or ob_get_flush())

-• PHP_OUTPUT_HANDLER_CLEAN when calling ob_clean(), ob_end_clean() and ob_get_clean()
+• PHP_OUTPUT_HANDLER_CLEAN when ob_clean(), ob_end_clean(), and ob_get_clean() are called

 if ($phase & PHP_OUTPUT_HANDLER_START) { ... }